dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 » Picture: The graphics image that is displayed.

-» PictureSizeMode: How the picture is displayed if the control size doesn’t
+» PictureSizeMode: How the picture is displayed if the control size doesn't

 match the image size.

-When you click the Picture property, you’re prompted for a filename.
+When you click the Picture property, you're prompted for a filename.
 However,

-the graphics image (after it’s retrieved) is stored in the workbook.
-That way, if you distribute your workbook to someone else, you don’t have to include a copy of the
+the graphics image (after it's retrieved) is stored in the workbook.
+That way, if you distribute your workbook to someone else, you don't have to include a copy of the

 graphics file.